ExtremeElectronics/PicoCray/README.md

 The Code is the same for all Pico's, to specify a controller add a wire from GPIO 22 to GND There must be (only) one controller in each cluster.

+## Display
+The Resulting Mandle is shown on a TJCTM24024-SPI 2.4 inch Touch 320x240 LCD display Wiring details are in the Connections.txt

+## Touch
+A simple touch driver os provided to select the part of the mandle to zoom into

 ## Programming.
 Initially dump the uf2 file directly onto the picos USB drive as normal.
 As long as the code is running correctly you can use the USB serial speed change to set the pico into program mode.

 ## Code
-Currently the picos will run a Mandlebrot calculation for 10 double x,y co-ordinates and return 10 integers of the count for each there are unions in common.h to structure the data sent/received.
+The calculations are sent as "Lumps" each lump is (currently) 24 calculations Currently the picos will run multiple Mandlebrot calculations for LUMP(number) double x and a single y co-ordinate and return LUMP integers of the itteration count, for each.
+There are unions in common.h to structure the data sent/received.
 Data is sent and received as arrays of uint8_t by the controller to the Processors (proc's) via I2C

 ## Master/Slave Controller/Processor